zaidwhy/zaidwhy/case-studies/zabira-academy.md

 codebase quickly, scope a change so it can actually be reviewed, keep an unrelated fix out of a feature branch, and tell the difference between the bug you were sent to fix and the one that was already there.

-It is also the closest thing in my portfolio to the actual job.